Royal Ascot Tips

 There are two Royal Ascot races over extreme distances: the Ascot Stakes (a 2m4f handicap) and Queen Alexandra Stakes (2m5f conditions race).
 Since 2012, Willie Mullins and Gordon Elliott have won four of the eight runnings of the latter.

 Andrew Balding and Mark Johnston are the only other trainers to train the winner in that time.
-In the same time period, Mullins has also trained four winners of the Ascot Stakes, as well as last year’s second Buildmeupbuttercup.
+In the same time period, Mullins has also trained four winners of the Ascot Stakes, as well as 2019r’s second Buildmeupbuttercup.

 Negative Royal Ascot Trends to look for